Semiabelian varieties over separably closed fields, maximal divisible subgroups, and exact sequences: Characteristic

-\begin{corollary}\vlabel{nonexactexample} For any ordinary abelian variety $A$ defined over the constants of $K$, there exists an exact sequence over $K$, such that \end{corollary} \begin{proof} As in the proof of \ref{descentsemiabelian}, we use the fact that $EXT(A, {\mathbb G}_m)$ is parametrized (up to isomorphism) by the dual abelian variety of $A$, say $\hat A$, which is also over the constants (see \cite{Serrebook}).
+is not exact. \end{corollary} \begin{proof} We use the fact that $EXT(A, {\mathbb G}_m)$ is parametrized (up to isomorphism) by the dual abelian variety of $A$, say $\hat A$, which is also over the constants, as in Proposition \ref{modulispace}.
 Then $H$ will descend to the constants $\cal C$ of $K$ if and only if $H$ corresponds to a $\cal C$-rational point of $\hat A$.
 So just pick some $K$-rational point of $\hat A$ which is not $\cal C$-rational.\end{proof}

 We have established in Proposition \ref{Morleysemiabelian} the connection between exactness and relative Morley rank, and we can conclude that: